mhthies/smarthomeconnect/README.md

 If you want to help with the development of *Smart Home Connect*, your Pull Requests are always appreciated.

 Setting up a dev environment for SHC is simple:
-Clone the git repository and install the development dependencies, listed in `requirements.txt`:
+Clone the git repository and install the development dependencies, listed in `requirements.txt`.
+These include all dependencies of smarthomeconnect with all extras:
 ```bash
 git clone https://github.com/mhthies/smarthomeconnect
 cd smarthomeconnect